The M.B.A. Curriculum

 Yale SOM students who take courses offered by another school at Yale University must comply with any enrollment procedures, restrictions, deadlines, and/or fees imposed by the school offering the course.
 In addition, the student must file the appropriate forms in the School of Management, as described below.

 Students wishing to enroll in a course in the Graduate School of Arts and Sciences or in one of the other professional schools at Yale must receive permission from the course instructor.
 Enrollment in a Law School course also requires authorization from the registrar of the Law School.
-Once the appropriate permissions have been obtained, the student should add the course online using the SOM Late Course Add or Drop Form.
+Once the appropriate permissions have been obtained, the student should add the course online using the SOM Late Add/Drop Form.

 Students may receive credit toward the M.B.A. degree for Yale College courses only if such credit has been authorized in advance by the assistant dean.
 Petition forms for requesting credit for undergraduate courses are available on the SOM portal or from Academic Affairs and Student Life.
 The course will not be posted on the student’s record until credit has been authorized.